 Invest in Quality Where It Counts

 Even when you are on an especially tight budget, there are two elements of your bedroom design in which you definitely want to save up for something high-quality and deluxe: your mattress and your pillow.
 Your bed isn’t merely the largest decorative item in the space; it also contributes directly to all aspects of your health and wellbeing.
 If your mattress and pillow preclude you from getting a full night’s sleep, then your bedroom will never feel sumptuous and special.

-When you invest in a luxury pillow and mattress, you should take the time to care for them properly, to extend their lifespans.
+When you invest in an affordable organic pillow and mattress, you should take the time to care for them properly, to extend their lifespans.
 You should use a mattress protector and fluff your pillows every day, and you should take the time to wash your bedding to eliminate dust and grime.
 Then, you will continue have the perfect foundation for a luxurious bedroom.

 Make a Statement